 Which of those do you think would be better to move on?

-#5 Updated by Daniel Jones almost 5 years ago
+#5 Updated by Daniel Jones over 5 years ago

 Got this working, although it is a little hack-y: https://github.com/cuny-academic-commons/cac/commit/306bf9d9a973b05453ac6f5bdac9b96fe4fd0803